salvatorecorvaglia/notarion/README.md

 npm run lint:fix   # ESLint with auto-fix
 ```

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+---

 ## ⚖️ License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

+---

+## 🛡️ Security

+For information on security features and reporting vulnerabilities, please see our [Security Policy](SECURITY.md).

+---

 ## 📝 Author